 Golf is a major focus for Tourism Ireland in the US and in other key markets around the world, and the organisation has a busy programme of promotions under way to grow the number of golf tourists in 2013 and beyond.
 Tourism Ireland is working hard to drive home the message that a golfing holiday here is about much more than a round of 18 holes – the combination of Ireland’s world-class golf and our unique brand of hospitality plays a key role in attracting golfers to come here.

-Alison Metcalfe, Tourism Ireland’s Executive Vice President United States and Canada, said: “The island of Ireland boasts some fantastic golf courses and our presence at the ShopRite LPGA Classic was an excellent opportunity for Tourism Ireland, together with our partners, to showcase that superb golf product.
+Alison Metcalfe, Tourism Ireland’s head of North America, said: “The island of Ireland boasts some fantastic golf courses and our presence at the ShopRite LPGA Classic was an excellent opportunity for Tourism Ireland, together with our partners, to showcase that superb golf product.
 We are undertaking a busy golf promotional programme this year, which includes capitalising on the success of our major golf champions as ambassadors for the island of Ireland.
 The US is a very important market for golf, and for tourism to the island of Ireland in general, and we in Tourism Ireland are pulling out all the stops to win business and to keep the island of Ireland ‘top of mind’ with the US consumer this year.”

 Tourism Ireland and golf partners from around the island of Ireland will also have a presence at a number of other high profile golf events this summer, including the AT&T National PGA event in Maryland later this month and the Barclays Championship, which takes place in New Jersey in August.